 If you’re choosing between Shimano Dura-Ace 9150 Di2 and SRAM Red eTap electronic groupsets, lucky you!
 Here’s how the two different systems compare.

 Shimano first introduced Dura-Ace Di2 in 2009 and then added an electronic version of its next-level-down Ultegra groupset in 2011.
-A new version of Dura-Ace Di2 – R9150 – has recently been launched.
+The current version of Dura-Ace Di2 – R9150 – was launched in 2017; an announcement of a new version is widely expected in 2021.

-SRAM launched Red eTap in 2015.
-The single biggest difference from Di2 is that Red eTap shifting is wireless.
+SRAM launched Red eTap in 2015 and followed up in 2019 with 12-speed Red eTap AXS.
+The two biggest differences from Di2 are that Red eTap shifting is wireless, and the AXS incarnations has 12 sprockets on the rear hub, with a significantly different approach to gearing centered on its 10-tooth smallest sprocket.
 Di2 runs from a single battery that’s usually hidden inside the seat post with cables running to the various components.
 Red eTap has separate batteries in each of the shifters and derailleurs.
 Shift signals are transmitted and received in accordance with SRAM’s proprietary wireless protocol known as Airea.

 Other electronic groupsets are available for road bikes.
 Campagnolo offers electronic versions of its Super Record, Record and Chorus groupsets and FSA launched its K-Force WE semi-wireless electronic groupset (where the derailleurs are linked by a cable but communication with the shifters is wireless) in 2018.

-Here’s how Shimano Dura-Ace R9150 Di2 and SRAM Red eTap compare in key areas.
+Here’s how Shimano Dura-Ace R9150 Di2 and SRAM Red eTap AXS compare in key areas.

-If you’re building up a frame from scratch, nothing is simpler than fitting SRAM Red eTap.
+If you’re building up a frame from scratch, nothing is simpler than fitting SRAM eTap, and that's as true for AXS as it was for v1.0 eTap.
 You bolt the various parts in place, you pair them up – and that’s it.
 You’re talking about 15 minutes.
 Genuinely.

 Di2 is more complicated in that you need to run the wires internally – which may or may not be straightforward, depending on your frame – and you usually need to fit the battery internally too.